 - Sports Court provides basketball and mini-football.

-- Minigolf and Table tennis are at the top of the ship, on the Sports & Family Deck.
+- Minigolf and Table tennis is at the top of the ship, on the Sports & Family Deck.

 Marella Explorer wiki

-- Fun fact is, that when was operating as mv Galaxy, the ship hosted the BBC television's docu-soap titled "The Cruise”.
+Fun fact is, that when operated as "Galaxy", the ship hosted the BBC TV's docu-soap titled "The Cruise”.

-- Like the other fleetmates, Marella Explorer offers an all-inclusive product designed specifically for the UK market.
-The ship has a total of 10 dining venues, among Surf & Turf, Kora La, Snack Shack, Umi Sushi.
-A new top-deck bar (Indigo) has panoramic ocean views.
-In the evenings, the Indigo Bar doubles as the ship's casino and disco-nightclub.
-Another bar (Aperitif) offers pre- and post dinner cocktails.
+Like the other fleet mates, Marella Explorer offers an all-inclusive product designed specifically for the UK source market.
+The ship has a total of 10 dining venues, among which company's signature Surf & Turf, Kora La, Snack Shack, Umi Sushi.
+The new top-deck bar (Indigo) has panoramic ocean views.
+In the evenings, Indigo Bar doubles as ship's Casino and disco-nightclub.
+Another new bar (Aperitif) offers pre- and post-dinner cocktails.

 Inaugural cruise 2018

 The ship's homeport is Palma de Mallorca (Majorca Island, Spain).
 The ship is also operated with "UK to Mediterranean" fly-cruise program.
 Next table shows the "Inaugural Cruise" (maiden voyage) scheduled for May 19, 2018.

 7 nights / 8 days (themed "Cosmopolitan Classics") - prices starting from USD 1000 pp (GBP 1130 pp) double occupancy Inside Cabin rates.
 The itinerary shows all ports of call in the ship's Mediterranean roundtrip program.